openrocket/openrocket/docs/source/dev_guide/three_d_engine.rst

 GL Host and Render Scheduling
 =============================

-``GLScenePanel`` requests an OpenGL 3.3 core, double-buffered context through lwjgl3-awt.
+``GLScenePanel`` requests the highest supported OpenGL core, double-buffered context that is at least version 3.3 through lwjgl3-awt.
 The requested and effective ``GLData`` are recorded by ``GLContextDiagnostics`` during initialization.
 The AWT default framebuffer is deliberately single-sampled; scene MSAA is implemented by ``RealisticRenderer`` in its own off-screen render target and resolved before presentation.

 ``SharedCanvasRenderScheduler`` serializes every active ``AWTGLCanvas`` onto one background thread named ``figure3d-render``.
 This avoids concurrent JAWT rendering across design windows and Photo Studio.
 The